 We can only speculate about the reason for this effect.
 One possibility is that there are significant differences in the nature of business cycles depending on the level of development.
-The other possibility is that fluctuations and uncertainty only results in lower growth in cases where financial markets re not fully developed and cannot provide risk sharing mechanisms to protect agents against uncertainty.
+The other possibility is that fluctuations and uncertainty only result in lower growth in cases where financial markets are not fully developed and cannot provide risk-sharing mechanisms to protect agents against uncertainty.
+Also, there are theories that predict a positive correlation between growth and volatility that probably fit rich countries better.
+These theories suggest that countries choose from a set of technologies characterized by different combinations of risk and returns (growth).
+Countries that opt for riskier technologies will display both more pronounced business cycles and faster growth.
+For these arguments to be valid one needs very well developed financial markets that can channel funds to those risky projects.